grafana/agent/docs/developer/updating-otel.md

 ### Update the Grafana fork of Otel Collector

 1. Create a new release branch with a `-grafana` suffix under [grafana/opentelemetry-collector](https://github.com/grafana/opentelemetry-collector).
-For example, if porting branch `v0.81.0`, make a branch under the fork repo called `0.81-grafana`.
+For example, if porting branch `v0.86.0`, make a branch under the fork repo called `0.86-grafana`.
 2. Check which branch of the fork repo the Agent currently uses.
+3. See what commits were pushed onto that branch to customize it.
-3. Create a PR to cherry-pick the same changes to the new `-grafana` branch.
+4. Create a PR to cherry-pick the same commits to the new branch.
+See the [changes to the 0.85 branch](https://github.com/grafana/opentelemetry-collector/pull/8) for an example PR.

 ### Update the Agent's dependencies

 1. Make sure we use the same version of Collector and Collector-Contrib for all relevant modules.
-For example, if we use version `v0.81.0` of Collector, we should also use version `v0.81.0` for all Contrib modules.
+For example, if we use version `v0.86.0` of Collector, we should also use version `v0.86.0` for all Contrib modules.
 2. Update the `replace` directives in the go.mod file to point to the latest commit of the forked release branch.
 Use a command like this:
    ```
    go mod edit -replace=go.opentelemetry.io/collector=github.com/grafana/opentelemetry-collector@asdf123jkl